Connect to RDS and Aurora without Database Passwords

 Note:

-vouch exec --type rdsandvouch env --type rdsinject PostgreSQL-style environment variables (PGPASSWORD,PGHOST, etc.), so MySQL users should usevouch credential rdsto get the token and pass it manually.
+vouch execandvouch env --type rdsinject PostgreSQL-style variables; MySQL users should usevouch credential rdsand pass the token manually.

 # Generate an IAM auth token